-Collaboration and support:
+Collaboration and Support:

 It is no surprise that we perform well when we collaborate with our colleagues and when we get their support.
 Who does not like some motivation boost from their colleagues?
 But, surprisingly, it is when we provide support that we tend to be more engaged at work and perform better.

 When we are in a positive mindset, we want to improve things and processes around us.
-More importantly, we want to help people do their job better which, in its turn, affects positively our work performance.
+More importantly, we want to help people do their job better which, in turn, affects positively our work performance.

-However useful positive thinking might seem for our work performance, it should be accompanied by positive action in order to have a real impact.
+However useful positive thinking might seem for our work performance, it should be accompanied by positive action to have a real impact.
 If we only think positively and do not transform it into positive action, change and improvement are not possible.

 Start your day with a thank-you note or email to a colleague that helped you, to your partner who asked how you were doing at work, or to your manager who helped you out with a challenging project.
 There is no better way than starting a day with positive action.